imben1109/techoffice-java/020-J2EE/README.md

 J2EE is a Enterprise Application Development Platform.
 Enterprise Application is a large-scale application providing business logic and integrated with business process.
 J2EE require J2EE Container to provide functionality while J2EE is a specification to use the function.

-This is a project in **IT Tech Office** providing different examples for J2EE and covering following topics.
+This is a project in **Tech Office** providing different examples for J2EE and covering following topics.

 - Web
 - Web Service